Savages (Breathe Carolina album)

 Savages is the fourth studio album by electronic band Breathe Carolina released on April 15, 2014 through Fearless Records in the United States.
 Upon the album's release, it debuted at No. 22 on the US Billboard 200, No. 4 on the Alternative Albums chart, and topped the Dance/Electronic Albums chart, selling 14,000 copies in its first week.
-The album spawned six single; "Savages", "Bang It Out" featuring pop duo Karmin, "Sellouts" featuring Danny Worsnop of the metalcore band Asking Alexandria, "Chasing Hearts" featuring Tyler Carter of metalcore group Issues, "Collide" and "I Don't Know What I'm Doing".
+The album spawned six singles: "Savages", "Bang It Out" featuring pop duo Karmin, "Sellouts" featuring Danny Worsnop of the metalcore band Asking Alexandria, "Chasing Hearts" featuring Tyler Carter of metalcore group Issues, "Collide" and "I Don't Know What I'm Doing".
 The album features a more electronic and dance influence rather than the electronic rock and post-hardcore influences seen on the group's previous albums.
 This is the first album released without former member Kyle Even.

 Background

-In early 2013, the duo announced a free mixtape would be released as soon as early summer.
+In early 2013 the duo announced a free mixtape would be released as soon as early summer.
 The mixtape, entitled Bangers, was released for free download on July 6, 2013 via Sol Republic.
 Although it was intended to contain material that was being written for the upcoming album, the departure of Kyle and addition of Tommy prompted a change in track list.
-Only one song from the Bangers mixtape, "Mistakes" made it onto the album.
+Only one song from the Bangers mixtape, "Mistakes", made it onto the album.
 The group announced via Facebook and Twitter that a song recorded by the new lineup, called "Savages", would be released soon.
-The group embarked on the "We Are Savages Tour" in 2014 with supporting acts from, Mod Sun, Jonny Craig, Ghost Town, Lionfight and Divided By Friday.
+The group embarked on the "We Are Savages Tour" in 2014 with supporting acts from Mod Sun, Jonny Craig, Ghost Town, Lionfight and Divided By Friday.
 The group also performed at the 2014 Warped Tour event.
-In October and November 2014, they co-headlined a tour with Candyland called, "The Friend Zone Tour".
+In October and November 2014, they co-headlined a tour with Candyland called "The Friend Zone Tour".

 Composition

 The album has been described as electropop and emo-pop.
 David Schmitt spoke about the concept of the album:

-"Savages isn’t a bad thing, it’s just about how you live your life and chasing your dreams, I want people to get out of this record that they feel like they are a part of the band when they are done listening to it… It’s very futuristic what we are doing for this record.
-It’s a lot of new sounds that we have never done that we haven’t heard at all."

-And about the sound: "It’s super electronic and [filled with] EDM."
+And about the sound: "It's super electronic and [filled with] EDM."

 Breathe Carolina has hinted that Savages will be a mixture of their musical roots and a new electronic sound, different from all three of their previous full-length albums.